Isra Girgrah: Career

 Her professional boxing debut came on February 14, 1995, in Louisiana, when she lost to future world champion Deirdre Gogarty by a knockout in three rounds.
 On November 2, she acquired her first victory, a six-round decision win, over Melinda Robinson, another future world champion, in Austin, Texas.

 On January 19, 1996, Girgrah recorded her first knockout win, beating Amy Sherald in the first round at Philadelphia, Pennsylvania.
 Her wins over Robinson and Sherrald were the beginning of a six fight winning streak, which included another victory over Robinson, with a six-round unanimous decision on February 22, 1996 in Corpus Christi, Texas.

 The streak came to a halt when she faced Andrea DeShong, on October 6 of the same year.
 She and DeShong fought to a four-round draw (tie) in Washington, D.C.
 After that, Girgrah knocked out Norma Mosley in the second round fifteen days later, to begin a three fight winning streak that also included wins over Bethany Payne and in a rematch against Tennile Davis.

 Girgrah then faced Christy Martin on a pay per view televised match that formed part of an undercard that included the Trinidad-Waters and López-Sánchez bouts.
 Girgrah lost to Martin on points over eight rounds, but her name's stock rose in defeat, as most boxing magazine writers agreed that she performed well against the defending WBC women's world champion.

 On April 11, 1998, she rebounded from defeat in her first world title try, by knocking out Andrea Buchanan in three rounds at Columbia, South Carolina.
 Next came a rematch with Bethany Payne, whom Girgrah beat by a knockout in seven rounds on November 20, at Stone Mountain, Georgia.

 After one more victory, she was beaten on October 23, 1999 by Marischa Sjauw by a four-round decision.
 This fight marked Girgrah's Las Vegas debut.
 On February 16, 2000, she faced the well known Britt Van Buskirk in Miami, being held to a draw after four rounds.

 Girgrah fought Melinda Robinson for the third time on July 12 at Woodlawn, Maryland.
-Girgrah obtained her third consecutive win over her nemesis with a six-round unanimous decision.
-On September 16, she beat Susan Mullet by a unanimous six-round decision in Atlantic City, New Jersey.
+Girgrah obtained her third consecutive win against Robinson with a six-round unanimous decision.
+On September 16, she beat Susan Mullett by a unanimous six-round decision in Atlantic City, New Jersey.
 After one more win, Girgrah received her second world championship opportunity.